Dhruv11Deshmukh/Computer_Vision/README.md

 5. Match against stored features using Euclidean distance
 6. Recognize users or label as unknown
 7. Trigger unlock state when a valid match is found

+Object Detection

+This project performs automatic detection and classification of pens and pencils from an input image using classical computer vision.
+The system is orientation independent meaning that objects can appear rotated in any direction.
+The classification is done using a combination of contour geometry, aspect ratio analysis, solidity filtering, and dominant color extraction in HSV space.
+The output is an annotated image showing rotated bounding boxes and predicted labels for each detected object.

+Processing Pipeline

+1. Image Preprocessing
+The image is resized if needed and converted to grayscale.
+Gaussian blurring and adaptive thresholding are applied to handle noise and uneven lighting.
+Morphological closing removes small gaps to create solid object regions.

+2. Contour Extraction
+External contours are detected from the thresholded mask.
+Small contours are filtered out to avoid noise.
+Each remaining contour is processed using a minimum area bounding rectangle which provides orientation, width, height, and angle.

+3. Feature Extraction
+The long and short sides of the rotated rectangle are used to compute the aspect ratio.
+The region inside the rotated rectangle is extracted and converted to HSV to compute the dominant color using k means clustering.

+4. Object Classification
+Classification is rule based using predefined aspect ratio ranges for pens and pencils.
+When the aspect ratio is ambiguous, the system falls back to color based heuristics using hue and saturation characteristics typical of wooden pencils and plastic pens.

+5. Annotation and Output
+Rotated bounding boxes are drawn on the original image along with predicted labels.
+A summary showing the count of pens pencils and unknown objects is added.
+The final annotated image is saved and can optionally be displayed.